-Check to ensure that your training program covers this situation.
+• Check to ensure that your training program covers a rupture disk burst.

-Do you know what to look for to recognize a rupture disk and relief valve in series?
+► Do you know what to look for to recognize a rupture disk and relief valve in series?

-➢ If you have installations like this, be sure to check the pressure regularly.
+▶ If you have installations like this, check the pressure regularly.

-➢ If you observe pressure between a relief valve and a rupture disk, be sure to investigate and correct the problem as soon as possible.
+▶ If you observe pressure between a relief valve and a rupture disk, investigate and correct the problem as soon as possible.

-➤ Make sure you understand the reason for all process data that you are asked to observe and record, know when an observed reading warns of a hazardous situation, and know what action to take to correct the problem.
+▶ Make sure you understand the reason for all process data that you are asked to observe and record.
+Know when an observed reading warns of a hazardous situation, and know what action to take to correct the problem.

-CCPS PSID Members, see Free Search--Relief Valves
+CCPS PSID Members, see Free Search -Relief Valves